Lilly’s COVID-19 Clinical Trials are Underway

-Lilly is testing the safety and efficacy of three different antibodies in hundreds, perhaps thousands, of people over the next few weeks and months.
+Lilly is testing the safety and efficacy of three different antibodies in hundreds, perhaps thousands, of people.

 These antibodies — once proven safe and effective - may provide a good option for medical care of COVID-19 patients by both treating active disease and potentially preventing new infections through passive immunity.
 It’s fascinating to look back at statements from Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, from a few years ago where he describes this exact scenario.
 (Take a moment to listen to this interview from the New England Journal of Medicine from 2018.)

-In the long run, the better solution is to protect people with effective COVID-19 vaccines, once they are available, and reserve antibody treatments for people who have the disease, were recently exposed, or belong to a group that traditionally does not respond well to vaccination, like the elderly and those on medications to suppress their immune systems.
-But it will likely be some time before vaccines are available.
+In the long run, the better solution is to protect people with effective COVID-19 vaccines, once they are available, and reserve antibody treatments for people who have the disease, were recently exposed, or belong to a group with key risk factors.
+But it will likely be some time before vaccines are available for everyone.

 Let’s consider a scenario very much in the here and now: